Growth of automorphisms of virtually special groups: Growth of general automorphisms

-Finally, in Case~$(z)$ the growth rate $\overline{\mf{o}}_{\rm top}(\phi)\sim\lambda^n$ is realised on a quadratically hanging vertex group $Q$ of a $\phi$--invariant splitting of $G$.
-A power $\phi^k$ preserves the conjugacy class of $Q$, and the proof of \Cref{prop:pure_above_osing} shows that we can assume that the restriction $\phi^k|_Q$ is represented by a pseudo-Anosov homeomorphism of the associated surface.
-The required integer $k$ is at most $q!$, where $q$ is the number of QH vertex groups in the $\Out(G)$--invariant JSJ decomposition of $G$ (over cyclic subgroups).
-As such, $k$ is bounded purely in terms of $G$.
-This proves parts~(3) and~(4) of the theorem in this case.
-Part~(2) is also clear, noting that the degree $d$ of $\lambda$ is bounded above in terms of the maximum complexity of a QH vertex group of the JSJ decomposition of $G$.
+In Case~$(z)$, a power $\phi^k$ preserves the conjugacy class of $Q$ and we can assume that the restriction $\phi^k|_Q$ is represented by a pseudo-Anosov homeomorphism of the associated surface.
+This proves the theorem in this case.

-Summing up, under the inductive hypothesis, we have proved that the theorem holds when $G$ is $1$--ended and $G\not\in\mc{S}(G)$.
+Summing up, under the inductive hypothesis, we have shown that the theorem holds when $G$ is $1$--ended and $G\not\in\mc{S}(G)$.

-Suppose now that $G\in\mc{S}(G)$, i.e.\ that $G$ virtually splits as a direct product.
-It is not restrictive to assume that $G$ itself splits as a direct product: given a subgroup $L\leq G$ of index $i$ and supposing that $G$ is generated by $r$ elements, there are at most $(i!)^r$ subgroups of $G$ of index $i$, and so each automorphism of $G$ has a power of degree at most $(i!)^r$ preserving $L$.
-Thus, we can suppose that $G=G_1\x\dots\x G_a\x\Z^b$, where the $G_j$ are directly indecomposable and have trivial centre.
+Suppose now that $G\in\mc{S}(G)$.
+It is not restrictive to assume that $G$ itself splits as a direct product, as each finite-index subgroup of $G$ is preserved by a power of each automorphism of $G$.
+Thus, let $G=G_1\x\dots\x G_a\x\Z^b$, where the $G_j$ are directly indecomposable and have trivial centre.